ersheff/IMS322-Docs/docs/style-guide.md

 - Courier New (monospace)
 - Brush Script MT (cursive)

-If you use any other font in your designs, you must include it as a resource by either adding the font file to the project folder and importing it in CSS, or embedding `<link>` tags from a hosted source in the `<head>` element.
+Otherwise, for simplicity, I recommend checking [Google Fonts](https://fonts.google.com) first, as it offers a large, searchable collection and is easy to include by adding the provided `<link>` tags to the `<head>` of your HTML file.

 ### Naming Conventions